Docs » Introduction to alerts and detectors in Splunk Observability Cloud » Create detectors to trigger alerts

 The options to clone or delete rules are not available for detectors created using the API.

-If a detector has multiple rules, such as different rules for different severity levels, you might want to specify which ones to enable or disable.
-Disabling a rule prevents it from generating any events or sending any notifications.
-This option is commonly used after the detector has been activated for a while, to decrease or increase the number of alerts the detector is triggering.
+If a detector has multiple rules, such as different rules for different severity levels, you can specify which ones to activate or deactivate.
+Deactivating a rule prevents it from generating any events or sending any notifications.
+Use this option to decrease or increase the number of alerts the detector is triggering.

 As with plot lines on charts, you can clone rules.
 This option is commonly used to create rules with slightly different settings from each other, such as specifying a different value for the Alert condition property or changing the severity level of an alert.